-The step one analyses results indicated a potential goodwill impairment existed at The Providence Journal, but not at The Dallas Morning News.
-While the step one analysis for both reporting units reflected significant declines in forecasted advertising revenue based on the results from the first quarter of 2009, The Dallas Morning News is expected to continue to produce sufficient margins such that the carrying value of its goodwill is not impaired.
+The step one analysis results indicated a potential goodwill impairment existed at The Providence Journal, but not at The Dallas Morning News.
+While the step one analysis for both reporting units reflected significant declines in forecasted advertising revenue based on the results from the first six months of 2009, The Dallas Morning News is expected to continue to produce sufficient margins such that the carrying amount of its goodwill is not impaired.
 In performing the step one analysis for The Dallas Morning News, management also considered the sensitivity of its assumptions to additional risk and concluded that the step one analysis would continue to not indicate impairment with more conservative inputs.
-However, The Providence Journal margins were impacted such that the carrying value of the reporting unit exceeded its estimated fair value.
+However, The Providence Journal margins were impacted such that the carrying amount of the reporting unit exceeded its estimated fair value.
 Therefore, the Company performed the second step of the goodwill impairment analysis, which involves calculating the implied impairment of goodwill for The Providence Journal.
-The second step involved allocating the estimated fair value of the operating unit to all of its assets and liabilities, except goodwill, and comparing the residual fair value to the carrying value of goodwill of The Providence Journal was impaired and recorded a non-cash goodwill impairment charge of \$80,940.
-After recording the impairment charge no goodwill remained related to The Providence Journal.
+The second step involved allocating the estimated fair value of the operating unit to all of its assets and liabilities, except goodwill, and comparing the residual fair value to the carrying amount of goodwill of The Providence Journal.
+During the first half of 2009, the Company determined the goodwill related to The Providence Journal was impaired and recorded a non-cash goodwill impairment charge of \$80,940.
+After recording the impairment charge, no goodwill remained related to The Providence Journal.